Dodgers' first Shohei Ohtani bobblehead giveaway creates 'a stir' and snarls stadium traffic

 Game tickets were going from $168 to $388 with fees included on Stubhub.

 Roberts and the rest of the Dodgers didn't need to worry about getting their hands on the souvenir.
-Boxes were set in each player's locker before the game.
+Boxes were sitting in each player's locker before the game.

 “I get one for each bobblehead night,” Roberts said, “so I've got quite the collection.”